Toolpack Consulting surveys and organizational development

 There is tremendous wealth in unobtrusive measures in some organizations, though, in some cases, it is fool's gold.
 It is worth checking on this information, though, because it is often not used to full advantage by the organization; and it may be more believable to insiders than survey or interview findings.

-All material is copyright © 2001-2005, Toolpack Consulting, LLC.
+Copyright © 2001-2024, Toolpack Consulting, LLC.
 All rights reserved.
-Do not reproduce without written permission.